Rudrax2004/ImageSphere/README.md

   - Spring Boot
   - Java
   - RESTful APIs
-  - MySQL (or any preferred database)
+  - postgreSQL (or any preferred database)

 **Access the App**:
    - Open your browser and visit `[https://image-sphere.vercel.app]` to explore ImageSphere.